X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Purpose: Read bytes from a given I2C device into a RAM location
 Call address: $FEB4
-Communication registers: .X, r0, r1, .C
+Communication registers: .X, r0, r1, c
 Preparatory routines: None
-Error returns: .C = 1 in case of error
+Error returns: c = 1 in case of error
 Registers affected: .A .Y .P

 **Description:** The routine `i2c_batch_read` reads a fixed number of bytes from an I2C device into RAM.
 To call, put I2C device (address) in .X, the pointer to the RAM location to which to place the data into r0, and the number of bytes to read into r1.
 If carry is set, the RAM location isn't advanced.
 This might be useful if you're reading from an I2C device and writing directly into VRAM.